Edit on GitHub

 Install Autorace Packages

-1. Install the AutoRace 2020 meta package on Remote PC.
+1. Install the AutoRace 2020 meta package on the Remote PC.

 $ cd ~/catkin_ws/src/